 This free plugin allows you to display a list of related posts on your website and in your feed.
 It automatically generates these lists based on context clues from the title and content of your posts.
 You don't have to do anything but install and activate the plugin.

 What sets Contextual Related Posts (CRP) apart from similar plugins that exist today is its functionality and flexibility.
 With the CRP plugin, you can display your related posts using a custom block in the Gutenberg editor, the [crp] shortcode, or widgets.
 You can include posts, pages, custom post types, and even attachments in your display.
-You can also choose to include excerpts and thumbnail images, which CRP will automatically create based on the dimensions specified in its Settings page.
-Here’s a look at the customization options of CRP’s Gutenberg block.
+You can also choose to include excerpts and thumbnail images, which CRP will automatically create based on the dimensions specified in its settings page.

 Finally, the code is easily extendable.
 You can edit the HTML tags used in your dashboard and add custom CSS to change the style of your displays.
 More advanced users can use filters and actions to edit the CRP template, add features, and more.